JohannesLks/Thesis/docs/documentation/thoughts.md

 ---

 ## General Observations
+> *Date: 19.5.2025*
+-  I should/could compare my honeynet with and without RL.
+Computing resources?
+Data?
 > *Date: 14.5.2025*
 -  How does my approach reacts for example to port scanners like nmap?
 > *Date: 24.3.2025*